-Blueprint sat down with Olivier to get his take on Athens, moving during lockdown, and why renting with Blueground is a smart proposition.
+Blueprint sat down with Olivier to get his take on Athens, moving during the lockdown, and why renting with Blueground is a smart proposition.

 Could you tell us about yourself in a few words?